Anushkakadam23/British-Airways---Reviews-Sentiment-Analysis-Customer-behaviour-Predictions/README.md

 1. **Random Forest Classifier** using top 6 features and all features.
 2. **XGBoost Classifier** using top 6 features and all features.

-The best-performing model was **Random Forest Classifier with all features**, achieving a good accuracy and AUC score.
+The best-performing model was **Random Forest Classifier with all features**, achieving a good accuracy of 85% and AUC score of 0.558